Body camera video leading to teenage girl, suspect's death released - ExBulletin

 Body camera video leading to teenage girl, suspect’s death released

-ANGELS – The Los Angeles Police Department released body camera footage of the accidental shooting death of a 14-year-old girl days before Christmas on Monday.
+ANGELS – the Los Angeles Police Department posted body camera footage on Monday from accidental gunshot death of a 14 year old girl days before Christmas.

-Valentina Orellana-Peralta was shopping with her mother at Burlington in North Hollywood Thursday afternoon when she was fatally shot by a stray bullet as police shot assault suspect Daniel Elena-Lopez, 24, from Los Angeles.
+Valentina orellana peralta was shopping with her mother at Burlington in North Hollywood On Thursday afternoon, she was fatally shot by a stray bullet as police shot assault suspect Daniel Elena-Lopez, 24, of Los Angeles.
 The young girl was in a dressing room at the time of the shooting.

 In the video released Monday, the suspect can be seen grabbing and hitting several people while surveying a store, including dragging a person behind a counter.
 In camera footage of the police body, an officer is seen leading the group, with a rifle.
 The officer walks up an alley near the locker room, with one of the victims bleeding on the floor.
 The suspect is seen across the aisle.
 The officer then fires three shots.